microsoft/code-with-engineering-playbook/developer-experience/readme.md

 As opportunities are identified, the DevEx champion can translate these into actionable stories for the product backlog.

-### Single IDE Instance

-Avoid requiring multiple instances of the IDE to running concurrently to run and debug the solution locally.
-This will negatively impact the above measure.
-Additionally, that negative impact is multiplied by each instance required.
+### Standardize Essential Tasks

+Apply a common strategy across solution components for performing the essential tasks

+- Standardize the configuration for solution components
+- Standardize the way tests are run for each component
+- Standardize the way each component is started and stopped locally
+- Standardize how to document the essential tasks for each component

+This standardization will enable the team to more easily automate these tasks across all components at the solution level.
+See Solution-level Essential Tasks below.

+### Solution-level Essential Tasks

+Automate the ability to execute each essential task across all solution components.
+An example would be mapping the build action in the IDE to run the build task for each component in the solution.
+More importantly, configure the IDE start action to start all components within the solution.
+This will provide significant efficiency for the engineering team when dealing with multi-component solutions.

+When this is not implemented, the engineers must repeat each of the essential tasks manually for each component in the solution.
+In this situation, the number of steps required to perform each essential task is multiplied by the number of components in the system

-- Configuration steps * IDE instances
+- Configuration steps * solution components
-- Build steps * IDE instances
+- Build steps * solution components
-- Start/Debug steps * IDE instances
+- Start/Debug steps * solution components
-- Stop steps * IDE instances
+- Stop steps * solution components
-- Run test steps * IDE instances
+- Run test steps * solution components
-- Documenting all of the above * IDE instances
+- Documenting all of the above * solution components

 ### Minimize the Number of Repositories